tu-studio/studio-docs/docs/EN325/seamless-mode.md

     1. Extract the Zip file
     2. Move the VST3 to your system VST3 folder or use the standalone Plugins

-6. The seamless system is controled via OSC e.g. with the seamless plugins
+6. The seamless system is controled via OSC e.g. with the seamless plugins.

-    Your computer has to be in the wired network in the studio.
+    - Your computer has to be in the wired network in the studio.
 On MacOS it might be necessary to disable WiFi.
     First configure the main plugin:
         - Set the OSC Send Adress to the Address of the OSC-Router
         - ip-address: newmark.ak.tu-berlin.de
         - port (oscrouter): 4455

 7. Play audio through the MADIface